lq-fi/Straw/README.md

 #### FAQ

 Q - Release date?

 A - Once I finish Whiskey.
 ETA around August but it's subject to change.

-Q - What happened to strawlabs
+Q - What happened to @strawlabs

 A - All projects are being moved to this page.

 Q - Open-source?

 A - Why wouldn't it be?

 #### Other inquiries